AlissaSabre/CellDiff/README.md

 This program will eventually be a Microsoft Office Excel add-in.
 It will provide some functionality to compare cell contents (like diff command) on a worksheet interactively.

-It is just started recently and under a heavy yet slow development.
+Source files in master branch should compile and work in some way.
-Source files even committed to the master branch may not be compile for the moment.
+Other branches may hold set of source files that cause compile errors.

 ## Status